- 620

 - Copy Link

-Saline Valley Hot Springs may be a little rough, but well worth the effort for those that love to dip in hot mineral water pools.
+Saline Valley Hot Springs may be off the beaten path, but it is well worth the effort for those who love to dip in hot mineral water pools.
 Saline Valley Hot Springs is “managed” by volunteers who have constructed and maintained the hot springs for many years.

-There are three hot springs areas at Warm Spring.
-Lower Spring and Palm Spring hot springs are developed with rock pools and showers.
-Upper hot springs two miles from Palm Spring (middle) are undeveloped.
+There are three hot springs in the area: Lower Springs and Palm Springs, which are developed with rock pools and showers, and Upper Hot Springs, located two miles from Palm Springs, which are undeveloped.

 Saline Valley History

-- Saline Valley Hot Springs are clothing optional.
+Skinny Dipping: Saline Valley Hot Springs is clothing optional.

-- The pools are cleaned regularly, so keep them that way.
-Wash you enter any of the pools.
+Keep it Clean: The pools are cleaned regularly, so keep them that way.
+Wash off sand and dirt before you enter any of the pools.

-- Pick up your trash, don’t break bottles, just common sense stuff no one should have to tell you.
+Pick up your trash; don’t break bottles.
+It’s just common-sense stuff no one should have to tell you.

 Saline Valley Hot Springs Directions

-Saline Valley is the Northwest corner of Death Valley, National Park.
+Saline Valley is the Northwest corner of Death Valley National Park in the middle of nowhere.

-The most popular way to the hot springs is via the north pass route.
-The northern pass is higher, but the road is usually better and shorter than South Pass.
+The north pass route is the most popular way to the hot springs.
+The northern pass is higher, but the road is usually better and shorter than the South Pass.
 “Road Closed” signs may be posted, but most drive around them.
 Check road conditions before taking this trip.

-North Pass Directions Saline Valley Hot Springs from Big Pine in the Owens Valley.
+North Pass Directions: Saline Valley Hot Springs from Big Pine in the Owens Valley.
 Take Highway 168 towards Death Valley for 3 miles.
 Turn Right onto Death Valley Road.
 In 14 miles, you will reach Woucoba Saline Valley Road.
 The road passes through Marble Canyon before entering the Saline Valley.
-From here, it is about a ten-mile downhill grade to the bottom of Saline Valley.
-About 60 miles, most of it over dirt roads.
+It is about a ten-mile downhill grade from here to the bottom of Saline Valley.
+It’s about 60 miles, most of it over dirt roads.
 3 hours.

-South Pass Directions Highway 190 to Saline Valley Road.
-Turn-off is mid-way between the intersection of Highway 136 -190 and Panamint Springs Resort.
+South Pass Directions: Highway 190 to Saline Valley Road.
+The turn-off is midway between the intersection of Highway 136 -190 and Panamint Springs Resort.
 The road is posted closed even when open.
-Saline Valley Road takes you up to the top of South Pass (6100 feet.)
+Saline Valley Road takes you up to the top of South Pass (6100 feet).
 Turn left at the summit and descend into the Saline Valley.
 This route is about 50 miles from Highway 190.

 The cutoff road to Saline Valley Hot Springs from Saline Valley Road is well-used but not marked.
 From here, it is about six miles to the warm springs area of Saline Valley.

 There are no services, no paved roads, and, for the most part, no cell phone connection.
-4WD or a high clearance vehicle is recommended; however, many make this trip in 2wd cars.
+4WD or a high clearance vehicle is recommended; however, many travel in 2WD cars.
 Preparedness is vital to a safe journey to Saline Hot Springs—camp for at least one night.
 Travel with a group if possible—National Park Website.

 - Like